 What are the attendance expectations for students?

-We believe that consistency is an important part of learning and building strong team relationships.
+We believe that consistency is an important part of learning and building strong relationships.
 We ask that our Early Engineers attend regularly and participate fully.
-While we are flexible in attendance so that our members can prioritize their health, education and family, we ask that if your student and family cannot commit to attending at least 75% of the meetings, you discuss this with us prior to joining to the team.
+While we are flexible in attendance so that our members can prioritize their health, education and family, we ask that if your student and family cannot commit to attending at least 75% of the meetings each semester, you discuss this with us prior to joining to the team.

 Does my student have to participate in both semesters?

 Our Early Engineers curriculum is a full year curriculum so we recommend that students participate in both semesters.
-If your student withdraws for a semester and wishes to rejoin, he or she may be placed back on the wait list until space becomes available again.
+If your student withdraws for the second semester, you will still be responsible for paying the student fees for that semester.
+(Please see our cancellation policy for more information.)
+If your child then wishes to rejoin, he or she may be placed back on the wait list until space becomes available again.

 Can parents be mentors?